1.0 Introduction

 3.1 Signing Up

 To get started with the Fortanix DSM cloud service, you must register an account at <Your_DSM_Service_URL>.
-For example, https://eu.smartkey.io.
+For example, https://amer.smartkey.io.
+On-premises customers use the KMS URL, and the SaaS customers can use the URLs as listed here based on the application region.

-For detailed steps on how to set up the Fortanix DSM, refer to the User's Guide: Sign Up for Fortanix Data Security Manager SaaS documentation.
+For more information on how to set up the Fortanix DSM, refer to the User's Guide: Sign Up for Fortanix Data Security Manager SaaS.

 3.2 Creating an Account